foguedjombou/stone-impact-sound-analysis/README.md

 # Predictive Assessment of Tilestones Frost Resistance through Impact Sound Analysis

-This repository contains the source code and datasets for the acoustic analysis and predictive modeling of tilestones' frost resistance, as presented in our paper submitted to the *Journal of the Acoustical Society of America* (JASA).
+This repository contains the source code and datasets for the acoustic analysis and predictive modeling of tilestones frost resistance, as presented in our paper submitted to the *Journal of the Acoustical Society of America* (JASA).

 ## Project Overview

 When traditional roofing craftsmen select tilestones (lauzes), they hammer them and listen for a "bright tinkling" as an indicator of durability.
 This project objectifies this practice using:
 1. **Acoustic Preprocessing:** Isolating and cleaning the impact sound.
-2. **Feature Computing:** Extracting key audio features (RMS, spectral centroid, flatness, contrast, sound damping coefficient, etc.) using `librosa`.
+2. **Feature Computing:** Extracting key audio features (RMS, spectral centroid, flatness, contrast, sound decay rate, etc.) using `librosa`.
 3. **Statistical Analysis:** Evaluating correlations and training a classifier to predict frost resistance based on early acoustic descriptors.

 ---